magnumjs/mag.js/README.md

 instance.draw() // redraws that unique instance, wrap in setTimeout for async
 // optional boolean to force redraw i.e. clear the instance's cache instance.draw(true)
+// `returns` a Promise resolved on rAF

-instance.getState([Optional instanceId]) // returns a copy of the current state values of that instance - state is async
+instance.getState() // returns a copy of the current state values of that instance - state is async

-instance.getProps([Optional instanceId]) // returns a copy of the current props values of that instance, defaults to bound instance
+instance.getProps() // returns a copy of the current props values of that instance, defaults to bound instance

 instance.clones() //v0.22.6 returns list of any clones with their associated instanceId, and its own subscribe handler.